 Sure, this is only the “third act,” so go ahead and make jokes about it happening too early, but this is the peak of your story, the top of the mountain, the greatest weight, the most tense moment—as dark and deep as it gets.
 Now, just because it’s the third act, it doesn’t mean that all five parts of our drama here have to be of equal length.
 Maybe the exposition is a third, maybe the rising action is half, and maybe the climax does come closer to the end.
 Often the last two acts can be very short—a page, a paragraph, even a sentence.
 The climax is when it all hits the fan, and if you’ve done your job, there will be a reversal.

 This is where your reversal starts, the change—for better, or for worse.
 The man who couldn’t sleep remembers why—it was a murder he committed years ago, haunting his waking life, and now he has remembered it all, and…what?
 Will he kill himself, will he try to make it up to whoever is left alive, will he vow to be a better man, committing his life to noble acts?
 Something has to change, though.
 Otherwise, why did we go through all of this?
+It will be only a vignette.
 Things have gone from bad to worse, they will never be the same again, it is all revealed, it is all up front, the darkness, the crime, and the betrayal.
 Your hero has realized his or her tragic error—what now?

 RESOLUTION AND DENOUEMENT

 This is the point in the story where we feel a sense of catharsis, an emotional purging—justice has been served, vengeance has been dealt.
 This is where the story really has its impact, where everything feels right, settled, and complete.
 Denouement is a French word which essentially means, “to untie,” as in a knot.
 It is here that the actions spiral outward affecting more than the hero, but also his family, loved ones, and his friends.
-We see the full range of the damage that has been done, or the epiphany of the righteous acts.
+We see the full range of the damage that has been done, and the epiphany of the righteous acts.
 We find closure in the final words, the final thoughts of our protagonist, and are left with something to chew on—a philosophical idea, a new set of behaviors, or a mirror held up to our own acts and deeds.